movementlabsxyz/MIP/MIP/mip-65/README.md

 ## Specification

+### Assumption

+Abstractly chain consist of the following main components:

+- a ledger
+- a shared sequencer with Data Availability
+- a validator set that confirms the ledger.

+The sequencer outputs protoBlocks, which are ingested by validators.
+From these protoBlocks, the validators calculate the state of the ledger and calculates the next L2block.

+The shared sequencer can serve multiple ledgers (also called _chains_).
+Validators can query for new protoBlocks and separate their transactions out by namespace.
+Alternatively validators could request based on namespace and receive a transaction stream specific to the chain.
+For simplicity we continue to refer to a protoBlock when discussing the pre-stage of the next L2block but in a shared setting protoBlock(namespace) would be more accurate.

+### operater chain

+### fastConfirmations

+The L2 is a chain that ingests protoBlocks from a sequencer.
+This sequencer may or may not b

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.